isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Our Uniformed Groups (UGs) have been performing very well over the past
 years.
-Our NCC and NPCC units have been consistently achieving the Distinction Awards in the unit competitions for 6 and 5 years respectively.</p>
+As of 2024, our Girl Guides, NCC and NPCC units have been consistently achieving the Distinction Awards in the unit competitions for 7and 6 years respectively.</p>
+<p></p>
 <p>The UGs develop our students’ leadership potential in various ways.
 Our
 UG students are regularly given opportunities to lead, which in turn developing them into independent and confident leaders of character.</p>